thiblahute/meson-website/Build-targets.md

 Meson provides three kinds of build targets: executables, static libraries and shared libraries.
-They are created with the commands <tt>executable</tt>, <tt>static_library</tt> and <tt>shared_library</tt>, respectively.
+They are created with the commands `executable`, `static_library` and `shared_library`, respectively.
 All objects created in this way are **immutable**.
 That is, you can not change any aspect of them after they have been constructed.
 This ensures that all information pertaining to a given build target is specified in one well defined place.

 As an example, here is how you would build a shared library.